Genivia/ugrep/README.md

   💡 specify `-z --zmax=2` to search compressed files and archives nested within archives.
 The `--zmax` argument may range from 1 (default) to 99 for up to 99 decompression and de-archiving steps to search nested archives

-- Search with Google-like [Boolean query patterns](#bool) using `--bool` patterns with `AND` (or just space), `OR` (or a bar `|`), `NOT` (or a dash `-`), using quotes to match exactly, and grouping with `( )` (shown on the left side below); or with options `-e` (as an "or"), `--and`, `--andnot`, and `--not` regex patterns (shown on the right side below):
+- Search with Google-like [Boolean query patterns](#bool) using `-%` patterns with `AND` (or just space), `OR` (or a bar `|`), `NOT` (or a dash `-`), using quotes to match exactly, and grouping with `( )` (shown on the left side below); or with options `-e` (as an "or"), `--and`, `--andnot`, and `--not` regex patterns (shown on the right side below):

-      ug --bool 'A B C' ...                  ug -e 'A' --and 'B' --and 'C' ... ug --bool 'A|B C' ...                  ug -e 'A' -e 'B' --and 'C' ... ug --bool 'A -B -C' ...                ug -e 'A' --andnot 'B' --andnot 'C' ... ug --bool 'A -(B|C)'...                ug -e 'A' --andnot 'B' --andnot 'C' ... ug --bool '"abc" "def"' ...            ug -e '\Qabc\E' --and '\Qdef\E' ...
+      ug -% 'A B C' ...                      ug -e 'A' --and 'B' --and 'C' ... ug -% 'A|B C' ...                      ug -e 'A' -e 'B' --and 'C' ... ug -% 'A -B -C' ...                    ug -e 'A' --andnot 'B' --andnot 'C' ... ug -% 'A -(B|C)'...                    ug -e 'A' --andnot 'B' --andnot 'C' ... ug -% '"abc" "def"' ...                ug -e '\Qabc\E' --and '\Qdef\E' ...

   where `A`, `B` and `C` are arbitrary regex patterns (use option `-F` to search strings)

-  💡 specify `--files --bool` to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
+  💡 specify option `-%%` (`--bool --files`) to apply the Boolean query to files as a whole: a file matches if all Boolean conditions are satisfied by matching patterns file-wide.
 Otherwise, Boolean conditions apply to single lines by default, since grep utilities are generally line-based pattern matchers.
 Option `--stats` displays the query in human-readable form after the search completes.

 - Search pdf, doc, docx, e-book, and more with `ug+` [using filters](#filter) associated with filename extensions: